amgrubb/amgrubb.github.io/_pages/grubb-lab.md

      alt="Alicia Paddling on Paradise Pond"
      style=" float: right; width: 250px; padding-left: 30px;" />
 **Dr. Alicia M. Grubb** (Principal Investigator 2019-Present)
 Alicia is from Canada and loves maple syrup and gooses (and duckies).
-When they are not in the lab, they can be found riding bikes or paddling a kayak on Smith College's Paradise Pond.
+When not in the lab, Alicia can be found paddling a kayak on Smith College's Paradise Pond.
 </div>